mitchhs12/Valodax/README.md

 📖 This year I have been building Web3 DApps, writing smart contracts and learning how to use Hardhat.

 📽️ Outside the world of tech, I enjoy pushing myself to develop new skills.
-My hobbies include reading, photography and video editing.
+My hobbies include reading, photography, video editing and learning Spanish.

 🧭 I also love travelling.
-This year I have visited New Zealand and Peru for the first time.
+This year I have been to New Zealand, Spain, France and Peru.